 - If the recipe calls for milk or cream, a great way to get a coffee flavor is to infuse the milk using whole coffee beans.
 I talk in more detail about this in my post on baking with coffee.

-- To up the coffee flavor in your cookies, you can also roll them in a mixture of powdered sugar and ground coffee before baking.
+- The option I use is to make coffee butter.
+This works wonderfully in recipes that have a lot of butter.
+To up the coffee flavor in your cookies, you can also roll them in a mixture of powdered sugar and ground coffee before baking.

 How to Make Coffee Butter